MicrosoftDocs/azure-devops-docs/docs/git/tutorial/clone.md

 ### Clone from another Git provider

-If you are not using Team Services, you can still clone your repo in Team Explorer and work with your code in Visual Studio.
+If you are not using VSTS, you can still clone your repo in Team Explorer and work with your code in Visual Studio.

 0. In Team Explorer, open the **Connect** view.
 0. Select **Clone** under **Local Git Repositories** and enter the URL for your Git repo&mdash;this will be provided by your team or Git hosting